You are here

 - Well Child Center, Elgin, IL

 Find out more about the campaign and available resources at CDC.gov/HearHer.
-For more information, please reach out to Tiffany Winter at twinter@cdcfoundation.org.
+For more information about this project, please reach out to Tiffany Winter at twinter@cdcfoundation.org.

 Hear Her® is a registered trademark of the U.S. Department of Health and Human Services.